Developing select technologies

 Arch Biopartners key technologies, scientists, publications and ongoing trials.

-LSALT Peptide (Metablok), is the Company’s lead drug candidate targeting inflammation in the lungs and kidneys.
+LSALT peptide (Metablok), is the company’s lead drug candidate targeting organ inflammation in the lungs, liver and kidneys.

 An experienced group of scientists working together to develop the Arch science platforms.